SvenGDK/OrbisPro/README.md

   - XInput & DirectInput are available
 - Animated user interface
 - Supports video backgrounds
-- USB (only for notifications atm) & Disc support (displaying on the main menu & booting)
+- USB support (shows only for notifications at the moment)
+- Disc support (Shows up on Home and can be booted if supported)
 - System-wide Notification Pop-Ups
 - Detects physical game discs (PS1, PS2 & PC-Engine only atm)
 - Game Emulators (ePSXe, PCSX2, RPCS3 & Mednafen only atm)
   - Some BIOS files need to be added manually (Read 'BIOS Setup' below)
 - Game Installer (Not working atm - games need to be added in the 'File Explorer')
   - Set up your games in OrbisPro
-  - Choose where to show the game [Main Menu / Library]
+  - Choose where to show the game [Main Menu and/or Library]
-- Emulator Configurators (Not working atm)
+- Emulator Configurators (Not working at the moment)
   - Settings -> Emulator Settings
-- Games can be booted from the Main Menu / Library / Disc
+- Games can be started from the Home, Library or Disc
-- Application/Game Libary
+- Application & Game Libary
 - File Explorer
 - Audio Settings
   - Change notification volume (not working yet)